TheyCallMeLinux/Mounit/README.md

     -   `hackernews`: The bot will get the top stories from Hacker News
     -   `!calc`: Performs a mathematical calculation using the eval() function.
     -   `quote`: Sends a random quote from zenquotes.io.
+    -   `wallpaper` : Sends a random minimalistic wallpaper then navigate by reacting to the message with "⬅️" or "➡️" emotes.
-    -   `anime` : This is a Discord bot command that sends a random anime wallpaper then navigate by reacting to the message with "⬅️" or "➡️" emotes.
+    -   `anime` : Sends a random anime wallpaper then navigate by reacting to the message with "⬅️" or "➡️" emotes.

 ## Requirements: